tofitsch/plotgrep/README.md

 ```

 ## Working principle
-The following describes the process of indexing for example [this paper](https://arxiv.org/abs/1207.7214):
+The following describes the process of indexing for example [this paper](https://arxiv.org/abs/1207.7214) (`higgs.pdf`):

 ```
-./plotgrep -o index.csv 1207.7214.pdf
+./plotgrep -o index.csv higgs.pdf
 ```

 Each page of a given PDF is first converted into a black and white bitmap: